Mean Robust Optimization: Acknowledgements

 \section{Acknowledgements}

-\else \ACKNOWLEDGMENT{ \fi The simulations presented in this article were performed on computational resources managed and supported by Princeton Research Computing, a consortium of groups including the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's High Performance Computing Center and Visualization Laboratory at Princeton University.
+\else \bmhead{Acknowledgments} \fi \reviewChanges{Irina Wang and Bartolomeo Stellato are supported by the NSF CAREER Award ECCS 2239771.} The simulations presented in this article were performed on computational resources managed and supported by Princeton Research Computing, a consortium of groups including the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's High Performance Computing Center and Visualization Laboratory at Princeton University.

-We would like to thank Daniel Kuhn for the useful feedback and for pointing us to the literature on scenario reduction techniques. \ifpreprint \else } \fi
+We would like to thank Daniel Kuhn for the useful feedback and for pointing us to the literature on scenario reduction techniques.